Spacelift Intent»

 1 | |

-This calls project-use and locks the project to your user.
-Locks expire after a short period of inactivity; you can unlock via UI or API.
+Locks expire after a short period of inactivity.
+You can also unlock via UI or API.

 Step 4.
 Create resources (random provider)»